Ynn/selfstar/intro-felix.md

 Hello World !
 {/code}

-Remove the bundle from the bundle from the load directory :
+Then, remove the bundle from the load directory :

 {code lang=bash}
 rm {$workdir}/load/hello.world.jar